 Can any member purchase an NPPA ID?

 The ID is intended for working visual journalists only.
-All NPPA member types, except for retirees, may purchase an ID.
-The student ID is clearly marked as student.
+All NPPA member types may purchase an ID.
+The student amd retired IDs are clearly marked as either student or retired.

 What are the requirements for obtaining an NPPA ID?

-You must: be a professional level member (or life member) in good standing; provide all the information required in the purchasing process; reaffirm your pledge to uphold the NPPA Code of Ethics; agree to the terms and conditions associated with this program.
+You must: be a member (or life member) in good standing; provide all the information required in the purchasing process; reaffirm your pledge to uphold the NPPA Code of Ethics; agree to the terms and conditions associated with this program.

 How long will the process take?